logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 :Notes:
   .. include:: shared/referrer-organisation-type.rst

-  Not applicable should only be selected in instances of Self referral.

   Where there is a linked intake and treatment, both the Intake and Episode records must use the same referrer organisation type - ie the intake service is NOT the referrer.